top of page

 • What is the commitment?

-Spring 2024: Attend a one hour virtual orientation given by the Institute planning team for participants to be familiarized with the 3C’s framework, and review the agenda for the retreat.
-We strongly encourage live attendance, but it will be recorded for all to watch prior to the retreat.
-Additionally, you & your school team must meet your coach on a date set by you and your team prior to the summer retreat.
+Spring 2025: Upon your notification of team selection, each team member will be required to register and commit to attending BOTH days of the Summer Retreat.
+A $600 Registration Fee (per team) is due within 45 days of notification of selection (Scholarships are available, please contact us for more information on eligibility).
+Your team will be paired with a Coach and will meet with the coach during April/May.
+Each team must meet your coach on a date set by you and your team prior to the summer retreat.
 This meeting is for coach introductions, and time to complete your personalized FTS Rubric and draft your values statement, so we can hit the ground running at the summer retreat.
-Summer 2024: Attend our summer kickoff retreat, June 25th & 26th, 2024 at Yellow Farmhouse Education Center (in Stonington CT), to dive into farm to school action planning, network with peers around the state, and explore farm to school possibilities.
-Fall–Winter 2024–25: Teams will meet regularly throughout the school year with your coach as you implement your action plan.
+Summer 2025: Attend our summer retreat, June 17th & 18th, 2025 at Auerfarm (in Bloomfield CT), to dive into farm to school action planning, network with peers around the state, and explore farm to school possibilities.
+Note: Lodging will be provided for participants who live beyond 30-45 minute drive to Auerfarm.
+Fall–Winter 2025–26: Teams will meet regularly throughout the school year with your coach as you implement your action plan.
 Participants will support program growth and improvement through data collection, evaluation, and storytelling.
 Halfway through the school year we may reconvene for a virtual mid year gathering.
-Spring 2025: Prepare a year two Action Plan with the support of your coach, and regroup with your cohort to share your progress and reflections in a year-end gathering, May 2025.
+Spring 2025: Prepare a year two Action Plan with the support of your coach, and regroup with your cohort to share your progress and reflections in a year-end gathering, May 2026.

 • Who should be on a team, and how do we select people to serve on our team?

 Farm to school efforts are most successful and long-lasting when teams take the time to build commitment and capacity of a diverse set of stakeholders.
-These stakeholders should include nutrition/food service staff, teachers, administrators, family members, students (middle and high school), nurses, farmers, and community partners.
+The following stakeholders are mandatory for a successful application: nutrition/food service staff, teacher, administrator Additionally, school staff, teachers, family members, nurses, farmers, and community partners are welcome additions to any FTS team.
 We encourage and seek diverse teams that contain members of different racial and gender identity, experience levels, and program roles.
-Teams for the Institute’s summer retreat are typically 5-7 members, but a full team or FTS committee can be larger during the school year.
 Consider inviting people who are already FTS champions as well as key decision-makers and implementers who have yet to become involved but could provide valuable insights or connections when it comes time to implement your action plan.
 Your school may already have a group that has been working on FTS or wellness, or there might be a committee that has worked on these efforts in the past but possibly needs a “refresh” with some new planning and new team members.
+For the Summer Retreat, a school team is typical 4-5 members, where a district team could be 5-7 members.
+ALL REGISTERED MEMBERS OF YOUR TEAM ARE REQUIRED TO ATTEND BOTH DAYS OF THE SUMMER RETREAT.
+A FTS committee can be larger during the school year and many teams will add to the team upon returning for the school year.
+A FTS Committee is a great way to invite students to the planning during the school year!

 • What do teams do after the summer retreat?